Back to database

 L-tyrosine

-May help cognition under acute stress or sleep loss, but direct gym-performance evidence is weak and recent sport trials are mostly unconvincing.
+May help cognition under acute stress or sleep loss, but everyday focus claims are less dependable.

-Stress-specific focus signal focus / endurance 5 linked sources Content audit 2026-05-04
+Stress-specific focus signal Potentially promising focus / endurance 5 linked sources Content audit 2026-05-16

 Headline Finding

-Stress-cognition reviews are more supportive than sport trials; gym-performance evidence remains weak.
+Stress-cognition reviews are more supportive than general performance trials.

 Dose Context

-Most positive cognition work is stress-context specific; typical pre-workout dosing does not imply broad performance enhancement.
+Most positive cognition work is stress-context specific; typical stimulant-stack dosing does not imply broad performance enhancement.

 Important Caveat